-Doc Nash had a successful medical career in Richmond, Virginia.
-But five years ago, after losing his wife, he decided to return to his country home in Baynesville, VA.
-There, he established a free medical clinic where residents of his childhood hometown could receive free medical care.
-Even with only one johnny-on-the-spot nurse and a bumbling receptionist, this clinic has become a vital part of this rural community.
+Doc Nash had a successful medical career, but five years ago, after losing his wife, he decided to return to his country home in Baynesville, VA.
+There, he established a medical clinic where residents of his childhood hometown could receive free medical care.
+Even with only one Johnny-on-the-spot nurse and a bumbling receptionist, this clinic has become a vital part of this rural community.
 Since its inception, the clinic has been supported with funds from the local government and private donations.
 However, with recent cuts in funding and a dip in the economy, the clinic is struggling financially.
 With a stack of unpaid bills and no money in the bank, the future of this little clinic remains uncertain.
 But God has other plans in the works as a homeless patient changes the clinic forever.
 Full evening.

 Playwright Hope Bunch talks about her play